* OPEC-led supply cut seen extended by six to nine months

 "The decision (to extend cuts) seems to be almost a done deal," said Bjarne Schieldrop, chief commodities analyst at SEB Markets.
 "There seems to be a very high harmony in the group."

-The possibility of deeper cuts was also being discussed ahead of a meeting of OPEC and other producers in Vienna on Thursday, sources said.
+The possibility of deepening the cuts was also being discussed ahead of a meeting of OPEC and other producers in Vienna on May 25, sources said.

 But such talk could lead to disappointment if not approved, Commerzbank analysts said.

 "If the cuts are merely to be extended, this is likely to be met at best with a neutral reception, if not even with disappointment," Commerzbank said in a note.

 Some analysts argue that deeper cuts are required to balance the market, pointing to a slight rise in OPEC exports this year.

 The U.S. Energy Information Administration (EIA) expects OPEC net oil export revenues to rise in 2017, partly because of "slightly higher" OPEC output.